NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-Duct insulation as a function of location: IECC 2009; Leakage distribution: Lucas and Cole, 'Impacts of the 2009 IECC for Residential Buildings at State Level', 2009
+- \Duct insulation as a function of location: IECC 2009

+- \Leakage distribution: Lucas and Cole, 'Impacts of the 2009 IECC for Residential Buildings at State Level', 2009

 Assumption
 **********

-Ducts entirely in conditioned spaces will not have any leakage to outside.
+- \Ducts entirely in conditioned spaces will not have any leakage to outside.
 Ducts with R-4/R-8 insulation were previously assigned to Geometry Foundation Type = Ambient or Slab.
 They now correspond to those with Duct Location = Garage, Unvented Attic, or Vented Attic.

 Arguments
 *********